zzz0906/LeetCode/README.md

 Maybe we can generate a binary search tree sequence or repeat use recursive like above questions.

 Oh...ps...I am so sorry.
 That's a really easy question.
 I think if we can solve it in the wechat interview...I am so distressed.
 Ugh...
 That's a really easy question.

+## 99. Recover Binary Search Tree

+To elements exchange, which means maybe we can try to exchange the val of father and child or two children?

+A solution using O(n) space is pretty straight forward.?

+Let us see the std.

+Oh...u can see that if we inorder traverse the tree.

+YES, we use inorder traversal.
+And sort the inorder sequence like 1,2,4,5 => then we can know that if it is in the order it must refer to the original node and only exchange two nodes.

+But this is not the standard solution.
+We must use Morris traversal.

+And I thnik the std use morris traverse like the general inorder traversal. record a first and second node.
+When we find an anominal point. we ensure it.
+And find the most higher node in the tree.
+I do not know why this is correct.
+But it works.